Address Resolution Protocol

 Link-State Database: ISIS maintains a link-state database that contains information about the network topology and the state of individual links.
 This database calculates the shortest path to a destination and ensures efficient routing.

 2.3.
 Dynamic Updates: ISIS uses a dynamic routing algorithm to exchange routing information between ISes.
-It continuously updates the link-state database based on changes in the network, ensuring that the routing information is always up to date.
+It continuously updates the link-state database based on network changes, ensuring the routing information is always current.

 2.4.
 Support for Multiple Routing Protocols: ISIS is interoperable with protocols such as OSPF (Open Shortest Path First) and BGP (Border Gateway Protocol).
 This flexibility allows networks to integrate ISIS with existing routing infrastructures seamlessly.